-Successful completion of a research project is required prior to graduation.
-This project is developed in consultation with a faculty (or research and honours) supervisor and demonstrates students' skill and knowledge in the area of biological research being pursued.
-Each honours student will then be required to present the findings of their research at a professional or university conference, or at some other venue approved by the HAC.
+Successful completion of a research project (BIO 499) is required prior to graduation.
+This project is developed in consultation with a faculty supervisor and demonstrates students' skill and knowledge in the area of biological research being pursued.

 A minimum final CGPA of 3.33, and a grade of B+ or better in BIO 499, must be attained in order for an honours designation to be awarded.